BBGInnovate/CXP-Documentation-DEPRECATED/cxp-privacy.md

 \* If you linked to this website from another website, the address of that other website.

 By creating an account and logging in you agree to let the BBG automatically track your website activities associated with your user name and the agency or company/ies you are associated with.
-The BBG uses this information to provide better services to you through the cxp.bbg.gov website and related services.
+The BBG uses this information to provide better services to you through the oddi.bbg.gov/cxp/ website and related services, including the cxp.bbg.gov API.

 ####If You Send Us Personal Information